-But first, here are five fun facts about the Golden Gate Bridge
+But first, here are five fun facts about the Golden Gate Bridge:

-- Construction was completed in 1937
+- Construction was completed on the bridge in 1937

 - The unique color of the Golden Gate Bridge is called “International Orange”

-- Its name does not come from its color, instead it is from the strait that it crosses, The Golden Gate Strait
+- Its name does not come from its color, instead, it is from the strait that it crosses: The Golden Gate Strait

 - It held the world record for being the longest suspension bridge in the world for 25 years when it was eclipsed by the Verrazano Bridge in New York City